git-town/git-town/website/src/commands/ship.md

 # git ship [branch name] [-m message]

 _Notice: Most people don't need to use the _ship_ command.
-The recommended way to merge your feature branches is to us the web UI or merge queue of your code hosting service, as you already do. `git ship` is for edge cases like developing in [offline mode](../preferences/offline.md)._
+The recommended way to merge your feature branches is to use the web UI or merge queue of your code hosting service, as you already do. `git ship` is for edge cases like developing in [offline mode](../preferences/offline.md)._